Active Devices

 -

-This session is focused on the latest developments in integrated low noise amplifiers for wideband communication.
-The papers in the session cover frequency range from C-Band to D-Band.
+This session is focused on the latest developments in integrated low-noise amplifiers for wideband communication.
+The papers in the session cover the frequency range from C-Band to D-Band.
 Furthermore, novel circuit techniques are reported to achieve low-noise performance and low power dissipation.